saimiri/hugojoco/README.md

 ### -touch

 The file to modify when a comment is posted.
-This may be needed with some watch scripts that only modification of existing files, not detect the creation of new files or directories. _Relative to the source directory_. **Default:** none
+This may be needed with some watch scripts that detect only modification of existing files, not the creation of new files or directories.
+This is _relative to the source directory_. **Default:** none

 ## Using With nginx